cqfive/cqfive.github.io/_pages/about.md

   - /about.html
 ---

 My name is Qianwu Chen (陈前伍).
-I am a first year Ph.D. student from Shanghai Jiao Tong University under the supervision of by Prof. Meng Jin.
+I am a first year Ph.D. student from Shanghai Jiao Tong University under the supervision of Prof. Meng Jin.
 Prior to this, I received my M.E. degree from Northwestern Polytechnical University in 2022 and B.E. degree from Southwest Petroleum University in 2019.
 Feel free to contact me at [chenqfive@sjtu.edu.cn].

 Research Interets